DPDK/dpdk/doc/guides/nics/mlx5.rst

   small-packet traffic.

-  When MPRQ is enabled, MTU can be larger than the size of user-provided mbuf even if DEV_RX_OFFLOAD_SCATTER isn't enabled.
+  When MPRQ is enabled, MTU can be larger than the size of user-provided mbuf even if RTE_ETH_RX_OFFLOAD_SCATTER isn't enabled.
 PMD will configure large stride size enough to accommodate MTU as long as device allows.
 Note that this can waste system memory compared to enabling Rx scatter and multi-segment packet.